-You can incorporate multiple One-Off BOBs throughout a school year.
+You can incorporate multiple BOBs throughout a school year.

 Interview your parent(s) about why they chose your name.
 Then research the etymology of your name and others who share it.
 Determine why your name does/doesn't suit you and what you would change it to if you could.

 Choose 1 thing to start or stop doing related to eating, exercise and/or wellness.
 Track experience for 21 days through a journal.
 After the allotted time, create a product to reflect the outcome.
-For example, a student who learned to eat fruit crated a bruit basket sculpture.
-Another student who stopped biting her nails found ways to channel her anxiety through yoga and meditation and created a hand monument as a tribute to her in tact nails.
+Student achievements have ranges from learning to exercise, eat healthy , sleep better, hydrate, use breathing or other well being strategies and more.

 Locate a song lyric related to an historical person, object or event.
 Annotate the lyrics.
 Investigate the meaning of the song.
 Conclude to what degree the lyrics are congruent with other historical accounts of the same person, object or event.
 Present the annotated lyrics, analysis and song to the class.

 Imagine you are emigrating from your home.
 Select one object you would have to bring with you.
 Bring that object to class and present the reasons for your choice.

 This was a way to use Genius Hour/20% Time projects.
 TTalks for Impact begins as a PBL and culminates in a BOB.
 The essence is that students choose a topic under the umbrella of the Sustainable Development Goals.
 Students then complete a deep inquiry into the topic and produce a TED-like talk, podcast or video presentation.